 Cancellations received after February, 17th 2020: no refund

 The total price of the course will be invoiced after the registration deadline.

 The price is subject to minor changes.

 Helsinki Congress Paasitorni, Helsinki, Finland

-The Chemical Agents Directive (CAD) of the EU recommends following a hierarchy or ‘order of priority’ of control measures to prevent or reduce exposure to dangerous substances.
+The European Chemical Agents Directive (CAD) recommends following a hierarchy or ‘order of priority’ of control measures to prevent or reduce exposure to dangerous substances.
 A complete elimination is at the top, followed by this hierarchy: substitution, technological measures, organisational measures and personal protective equipment (STOP-Principle).
 Unfortunately, in practice personal protective equipment is the preferred strategy, substitution is often seen as too difficult.

-Meanwhile a lot of guidance and tools has been developed and published, for different sectors and work tasks, for many substances and for different objectives and levels of difficulty (see the OECD-tool: http://www.oecdsaatoolbox ).
-It is necessary to make these tools better known to the occupational safety and health community.
-They can learn to select and apply the right tool for their purposes.
+Meanwhile a lot of guidance and tools have been developed and published for different sectors and work tasks, for many substances and for different objectives and levels of difficulty (see the OECD-tool: http://www.oecdsaatoolbox ).
+It is necessary to make these tools better known to the occupational safety and health community so that they can learn to select and apply the right tools for their purposes.